The vital role of social workers

 - Post-16 PEP (June 2016) (Word, 1MB)

 - Post-16 Pathway to EET Plan (April 2016) (Word, 1MB).
 This document is to be completed for 16-17 year olds who are currently not in learning: NEET (not in education, employment or training).

 The templates schools should use for the Personal Education Planning of early years children in the care of Suffolk County Council:

 - Early Years PEP (April 2016) (Word, 78KB)

 Social worker training events

-The Suffolk Virtual School and Education Psychology and Therapy service are administering the following training events following a pilot of various person-centred approaches to Personal Education Plans for Children in Care.
-The training builds on the current Signs of Safety and Well-being approach to PEP meetings and will equip social workers with the knowledge and skills to facilitate a PEP meeting which is engaging, strengths based and leads to positive outcomes for our children and young people.
+The Suffolk Virtual School and Education Psychology and Therapy service administered two sessions in Autumn term following a pilot of various person-centred approaches to Personal Education Plans for Children in Care.
+The training built on the current Signs of Safety and Well-being approach to PEP meetings and aimed to equip social workers with the knowledge and skills to facilitate a PEP meeting which is engaging, strengths based and leads to positive outcomes for our children and young people.